-Our business is affected by a range of market trends - from rapid acceleration towards digital
+Our business is affected by a range of market trends - from rapid acceleration towards digital platforms to macroeconomic impacts.

 Our business model and culture enable us to adapt and thrive in a changing environment, while our strategy reflects both current and future dynamics.